caspii/supplychainlaw.eu/index.md

 ---
-title: EU Supply Chain Laws
+title: German and EU Supply Chain Laws
-subtitle: Supply Chain Laws are coming to the EU.
-Find out more here.
+subtitle: Germany has now introduced a supply chain law, which is aimed to protect the human rights and working conditions of all employees involved in the supply chain.
 layout: page
 show_sidebar: false
 toc: true